Serru/MultiCobot-UR10-Gripper/README_ENG.md

 </p>

-## Help & support
+## Help & Support
-Unfortunately, this repository is not being actively maintained.
-The main objective is the public exposure of what has been learned to the community, which may need the knowledge and content of this repository for the development of their project or research.
+Unfortunately, this repository is not actively maintained.
+The main goal is to publish what has been learned for the community, who might need the knowledge and content of this repository to develop their project or research.

-A response is not guaranteed, but you can contact the authors with the information contained in the [Authors](#autores) section.
+A response is not guaranteed, but you can contact the authors using the information contained in the [Authors](#autores) section.

 ## License